Malcolm Vardy - Noise and Vibration Consulting Engineer

 My major project with MSX was to evaluate and resolve road noise concerns in a C/D class saloon car.
 MTS IDEA-S software was used to perform Noise Path Analysis, Multiple Input Coherence Analysis (noise decomposition), and Panel Contribution Analysis.

 Targets were generated from a listening study using MTS Sound Quality, I coordinated CAE, ride and handling, and workshop teams to design and implement modifications to the development vehicle.
-The completed vehicle surpassed targets and the success of the project earned MSX further projects with this customer.
+The completed vehicle surpassed targets and the success of the project earned MSX further projects with the client.

 Feb 2000 -